t00sh/p-sandbox/README.md

 ## To compile :

-$ gcc -o p-sandbox p-sandbox.c
+$ make

 ## To run :

-$ ./p-sandbox /sandboxed/process
+$ ./sandbox /sandboxed/process

 ## Author